Suraj151/esp8266-framework/README.md

 **Settings that live in files.** WiFi, MQTT, OTA and email keep theirs in `/etc/<feature>/<feature>.conf` — plain `key value` text you can `cat`, edit with `fedit`, pull off over SFTP and diff between two devices, rather than something you reflash for.
 Which services run is a separate flat `/etc/service.conf`.
 Each settings file is `0600 root:root` and the portal page that edits one demands a root session, so the file and the browser agree on who may change what — see [§3.10](#310-the-etc-config-surface).

 **Scheduling that scales down and up.** Tasks run inline, cooperatively, or preemptively on a hardware tick, with priorities, POSIX nice values and per-task signals.
 Inline selection is weighted virtual runtime behind a due-ness gate — priority changes how fast a task accrues debt for the CPU it uses, rather than granting it a standing advantage, so no task can be starved by a busier one at a higher priority.
 Where the port supplies a loader, an external program image can be loaded from the filesystem and launched as a background process — `exec <path>` returns a pid you can `ps` and `kill`, no reflash involved.

+**Jobs that run on a schedule.** `/etc/crontab` takes the standard five time fields and a command line, read fresh from the file every minute so an edit takes effect on the next one. `crontab` shows the table as the device parsed it, so a row with a typo is visibly absent rather than quietly never running.

 **One clock, for everything that needs one.** An essential time service ticks every 10 ms, keeps the current instant broken down once, and publishes second, minute and validity-change events other services subscribe to instead of each converting an epoch of its own.
 On a board that can reach NTP the time is wall clock; on one that cannot it still counts forward from boot and simply never calls itself valid.